pedropamn/WhatsAppWebChatsHider/README.md

 ## Installation

 * [Download Tampermonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=pt) (It should work on Greasemonkey too, but tested only in Tampermonkey)

+Now, choose one of following install methods

-* Click on "Install" Button above (install screen will appear only if you have Tampermonkey installed on your browser)
+* Click on "Install" Button above (Recomended.
+Install screen will appear only if you have Tampermonkey installed on your browser)

 OR...